-About .1 to .2% of moms experience PPP, and it usually has a sudden onset after birth—1-2 weeks after birth.
-The symptoms are: delusions or strange beliefs, hallucinations, irritability, hyperactivity, less sleep, paranoia, rapid mood swings, and speech issues at times.
+About .1 -- .2% of moms experience PPP, and it usually has a sudden onset after birth—1 – 2 weeks after birth.
+The symptoms are: delusions or strange beliefs, hallucinations, irritability, hyperactivity, less sleep, paranoia, rapid mood swings and speech issues at times.
 This diagnosis is temporary and treatable, but it should be considered an emergency.
 About 5% of moms who experience this diagnosis result in suicide and 4% in infanticide.
-While most moms suffering from PPP will harm themselves or others, it is important to reach out to a local crisis hotline such as 211 in Florida if experiencing a crisis and to coordinate care with a trained maternal mental health professional for treatment.
+While most moms suffering from PPP will harm themselves or others, it is important to reach out to a local crisis hotline, such as 211 in Florida, if experiencing a crisis and to coordinate care with a trained maternal mental health professional for treatment.

-THERAPY FOR YOU WITH A MATERNAL MENTAL HEALTH COUNSELOR.
+THERAPY WITH A MATERNAL MENTAL HEALTH COUNSELOR CAN HELP YOU

 Finding a specialist in perinatal mental health issues is an important step to find relief.
 Our team of therapists has received special training through Postpartum International and have vast experience working with parents.
 We are well connected in the Plantation community and all Broward County to provide you with an array of resources to new parents, in addition to providing maternal mental health counseling.
 We strive to help new parents feel connected to their small children, feel like themselves again and have a healthy spousal and family relationship.